-The ANZ-Roy Morgan Australian Consumer Confidence index dropped by 3.4% last week, with all the confidence subindices falling.
+The ANZ-Roy Morgan Australian Consumer Confidence index dropped by 3.5% last week to its lowest level in over two years.

 As a business owner and property investor I keep a careful track of consumer confidence as it gives a great indication on what’s ahead.

 Perception is reality – is consumers lack confidence they won’t spend – they’ll sit on the sidelines with their hands in their pockets.

 Of course savvy investors don’t get phased by the short term ups and downs recognising that downturns are sometimes a great countercyclical opportunity.

 “ANZ-Roy Morgan consumer confidence fell to two year low last week.
 While households feel okay about their current financial situation, they are clearly quite worried about the outlook, for both their own finances and the economy.
 Last week’s reported fall in business conditions to a five-year low, the weekend attack on Saudi Arabia’s oil and ongoing broader concerns about both the domestic and global economic outlook are now clearly weighing on consumer sentiment.
 This is a disappointing development and suggests that expectations for tax and interest rate cuts to spur the consumer to lift the economy may be misplaced.”

 Subscribe & don’t miss a single episode of Michael Yardney’s podcast

 Hear Michael & a select panel of guest experts discuss property investment, success & money related topics.
 Subscribe now, whether you're on an Apple or Android handset.

 Need help listening to Michael Yardney’s podcast from your phone or tablet?

 We have created easy to follow instructions for you whether you're on iPhone / iPad or an Android device.